A concise tutorial review of reverse osmosis and electrodialysis: Fundamentals of ion and water transport across membranes

 \subsection{Counterfluxes of salt and water in osmosis}

-To illustrate the two-fluid model, and to provide evidence for its validity and accuracy, we discuss results of an accurate fit of this theory to data of the flow of water and salt across an ion-exchange membrane.
+To illustrate SF theory, and to show how well it works, we discuss results of an accurate fit of SF theory to data of the flow of water and salt across an ion-exchange membrane.
 This experiment is called osmosis, and water and salt flow because of a difference in salt concentration between the two outside solutions on either side of the membrane, without pressure differences or current.
-Results of this experiment are presented in Fig.~\ref{fig_osmosis} as function of the concentration on the low-salinity side, $c\s{d}$, which has values changing (in time) from 4 mM to 130 mM.
+Results of this experiment are presented in Fig.~\ref{fig_osmosis} as function of the concentration on the low-salinity side, $c\s{d}$, which changes in time from 4 mM to 130 mM.
 During that time the salt concentration on the concentrate side decreases from 800 to 525 mM.
-Over the 35 hr of the experiment, the volume on the diluate side drops by 40\% and that water flows to the concentrated side, see ref.~\cite{Biesheuvel_Dykstra_2020} for details.
-In this experiment water flows to the high-salinity side, while salt flows in the other direction.
-Thus, inside the membrane these two flows are in opposite direction.
-This makes this an experiment that is not easy to accurately reproduce in a theoretical model, i.e., it is a very good test of a mass transfer theory.
+Over the 35 hr of the experiment, the volume on the diluate side drops by 40\% because water flows to the concentrated side~\cite{Biesheuvel_Dykstra_2020}.
+Thus, in this experiment water flows to the high-salinity side, while salt flows in the other direction.
+Consequently, inside the membrane these two flows are in opposite direction.
+This makes this an experiment that is not easy to reproduce accurately in a theoretical model, i.e., it is a very good test of a mass transport theory.

-When we apply the mass transport theory described above, with cation and anion fluxes the same (which is because the electrical current through the membrane is zero), and with equal diffusion coefficients of the ions in the membrane, we find that it works excellently and results in the very good fit to the data shown in Fig.~\ref{fig_osmosis}.
-In the integration of the water force balance, Eq.~\eqref{eq_water_flow_fund_1}, the total concentration of ions in the membrane is set to a constant value, which is calculated as an average of the values on the two sides, and these concentrations are calculated by Eq.~\eqref{eq_ED_cTm}.
-The salt flux is given by an equation that we will discuss further on, Eq.~\eqref{eq_SWRO_1}.
-Based on ref.~\cite{Galama_2013} we derive a value of $\Phi_i\!=\!0.82$.
-The partitioning function $\Phi_i$ is part of the calculation of $c_\text{T,m}$, by making use of Eq.~\eqref{eq_fund_part_2} which is evaluated for both ions, leading to